The Bon Ton Bakery story begins in a quiet neighbourhood in Edmonton in 1956.

 Bon Ton’s first location was at Tower Shopping Centre at 113 Avenue and 116 Street.
 It wasn’t long before our rye breads, Danish pastries, croissants, and bagels (which Gene introduced to Edmonton) were selling like hot cakes.
 Correction.
 Better than hot cakes.
 By 1959, a larger space was needed so everything was packed up and moved to our current location, which at the time, was in the town of Jasper Place, west of 149 Street.

 Tradition and Trends

 Fast-forward a few years, Hilton Dinner, a partner in a local bakery visited the Bon Ton.
 Hilton and Gene became friends, enjoying lunches every few months.
 As retirement approached, Gene looked for someone to take over Bon Ton that would respect the tradition he and his family had built.
-In 1998, Eugene retired and a new chapter began with Hilton and Michelle Dinner, our new owners, at the helm.
+In 1998, Eugene retired and a new chapter began with Hilton and Michelle Dinner at the helm.

 Since Bon Ton’s beginnings, we’ve balanced tradition and trends by expanding our product offerings and staying current with the growing Edmonton food culture.
 In 2010, we renovated, adding more space and even more products.
 Looking back, things have certainly changed since that first day in 1956 but our values and dedication to quality have always stayed the same.